05 Apr 2009 by Olga Brighton

-New Zealand's Fauna - Unique and Wonderful.
+Fauna of New Zealand is unique and wonderful.
 About 80-100 million years ago, New Zealand drifted away from the massive super continent of Gondwanaland into the South Pacific.
-Since then, a unique flora and fauna has evolved, with a large number of beautiful native birds and plants, as well as direct descendants of prehistoric wildlife, including the tuatara, weta, and giant snail.
+Since then, unique flora and fauna have evolved, with a large number of beautiful native birds and plants, as well as direct descendants of prehistoric wildlife, including the tuatara, weta, and giant snail.
 As Time magazine said, New Zealand is an ultimate storehouse for discontinued zoological models.

 New Zealand's national symbol is a nocturnal flightless bird with nostrils on the end of its large beak.
 It is now endangered, and difficult to see in the wild.
 However, there are a number of kiwi houses at zoos and wildlife parks.
 While they may look cute, kiwi can be fierce and highly territorial.